benshimonz/V1/README.md

 A constraint, a property tag, or both - must be present.

-Constraints cannot be defined for yellow entities.
+Constraints cannot be defined for concrete entities.

-For red entities, green rectangles can represent only properties that are common to all valid entity types.
-Valid entity types for a red entity can be defined explicitly (using entity type constraints - see later) and implicitly (according to the relationship types that are connected to the red entity).
+For untyped entities, green rectangles can represent only properties that are common to all valid entity types.
+Valid entity types for an untyped entity can be defined explicitly (using entity type constraints - see later) and implicitly (according to the relationship types that are connected to the untyped entity).

 _**Q3:** Any person who owns a dragon, and his first name is Brandon **(v1)**_